2026 Midwest Econometrics Group Annual Meeting

 An aerial view of downtown Cincinnati, not far from the campus of the University of Cincinnati.

-The Economics Department in the Carl H. Lindner College of Business is excited to host the 36th annual meeting of the Midwest Econometrics Group (MEG 2026), a two-day event focused on econometric theory, methods and empirical applications.
+The Economics Department in the Carl H. Lindner College of Business is excited to host the 34th annual meeting of the Midwest Econometrics Group (MEG 2026), a two-day event focused on econometric theory, methods and empirical applications.
+Register today.

-A joint production between Lindner's Economics department and Kautz-Uible Economics Institute and UC's Charles Phelps Taft Research Center, MEG 2026 will take place Friday, October 9 and Saturday, October 10, 2026.
-The event will take place at the Graduate Hotel, located on UC's campus, with lodging also available (see below).
+A joint production between Lindner's Economics department and Kautz-Uible Economics Institute and UC's Charles Phelps Taft Research Center, MEG 2026 will take place Friday, October 9 and Saturday, October 10, 2026 at the Graduate Hotel (located on UC's campus).
+Lodging is available (see below).

 The opening lecture will be delivered by Jeffrey Wooldridge, Walter Adams Distinguished Faculty Fellow in Economics and University Distinguished Professor from Michigan State University's department of economics.